jkoestner/folioflex/README.md

 - **Dashboard Helper**: Get a quick overview of your portfolio with our dashboard. 🖥️
 - **Market Screener**: Filter and find trending stocks. 🔍
 - **Portfolio Management**: Organize and track, your investments. 💼
-- **Config Helper**: Customize your experience with easy configurations. ⚙️

 **📚 Documentation:**